maltesermailo/android_kernel_pantah/Documentation/locking/hwspinlock.rst

   struct hwspinlock *hwspin_lock_request_specific(unsigned int id);

-Assign a specific hwspinlock id and return its address, or NULL if that hwspinlock is already in use.
+Assign a specific hwspinlock id or increment the reference count if the hwspinlock is already in use.
+Return NULL if unable to request the hwspinlock.
 Usually board code will be calling this function in order to reserve specific hwspinlock ids for predefined purposes.

 Should be called from a process context (might sleep).